temporalio/documentation/docs/concepts-new/mesh.md

 - **Use case**: There may be errors that you know of that should not trigger a retry.
   In this case you can specify them such that if they occur, the given execution will not be retried.

+## What is a Parent Close Policy?

+When creating a Child Workflow, you can define a `ParentClosePolicy` that terminates, cancels, or abandons the Workflow Execution if the child's parent stops execution.

+- `ABANDON`: When the parent stops, don't do anything with the Child Workflow.
+- `TERMINATE`: When the parent stops, terminate the Child Workflow
+- `REQUEST_CANCEL`: When the parent stops, terminate the Child Workflow

+You can set policies per child, which means you can opt out of propagating terminates / cancels on a per-child basis.
+This is useful for starting Child Workflows asynchronously:

+1. Set `ChildWorkflowOptions.ParentClosePolicy` to `ABANDON` when creating a Child Workflow.
+2. Start the Child Workflow Execution asynchronously using `ExecuteChildWorkflow`.
+3. Call `GetChildWorkflowExecution` on the `ChildWorkflowFuture` returned by the `ChildWorkflowFuture`
+4. Wait for the `ChildWorkflowFuture`.
+   This indicates that the child successfully started (or start failed).
+5. Complete Parent Workflow Execution asynchronously.

+Steps 3 and 4 are needed to ensure that a Child Workflow Execution starts before the parent closes.
+If the parent initiates a Child Workflow Execution and then immediately completes, the child would never execute.

 ## Event

 For each [Workflow](#workflow), Temporal tracks two types of Events: